 Are "Novids" special or just lucky at avoiding COVID-19?

-BOSTON - If you consider yourself a "Novid," in other words, someone who has never had COVID, are you mistaken, special, or just plain lucky?
+Boston — If you consider yourself a "Novid," in other words, someone who has never had COVID-19, are you mistaken, special, or just plain lucky?
 Researchers are trying to answer that question.

 But others may have genetic or immune system advantages that offer greater protection.
 Others may have had prior exposure to similar viruses or take drugs for other conditions that provide some defense.